-The accompanying financial statements have been prepared on an accrual basis.
+The accompanying financial statements have been prepared on an accrual basis and in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").
 Net assets and their revenues, expenses, gains, and losses are classified as either with donor restrictions or without donor restrictions, based on the existence or absence of donor-imposed restrictions.